Marcus & Martinus: 2022–present: The Masked Singer Sweden, Melodifestivalen and Eurovision

-In the spring of 2022, they won the Swedish version of Masked Singer, being the first duo sharing first place.
+In spring 2022 they won the Swedish version of Masked Singer, being the first duo sharing first place.
 In addition the duo released their first single in 2022 called "When All The Lights Go Out".

 In 2023, they entered Melodifestivalen 2023 with the song "Air", ultimately finishing in second place behind Loreen's "Tattoo".
 "Air" went on to win the OGAE Second Chance Contest for 2023 giving Sweden its 19th victory overall with Norway and Finland rounding out the top three.
 They again participated in Melodifestivalen 2024 with the song "Unforgettable".
 On 9 March, the duo won Melodifestivalen with 177 points, and represented host nation Sweden in the Eurovision Song Contest 2024 in Malmö.
 In the final the duo placed ninth with 174 points.
-After Eurovision, they released the album Unforgettable on May 31, 2024, which contained the singles they've been publishing the past few years, including a couple of new songs.
-On 25 October 2024, the duo released the single "Another Life" with VIZE, followed by "Wonder" on January 10, 2025 and "Endless Summer" on May 9.
+After Eurovision, they released the album Unforgettable on 31 May 2024, which contained the singles they have been publishing the past few years, including a couple of new songs.
+On 25 October 2024, the duo released the single "Another Life" with VIZE, followed by "Wonder" in January 2025, "Endless Summer" in May and "The Room" in September.
+All these new singles, along with "Christmas to Me" (from 2023) are part of a new album released on 14 November 2025, titled The Room.
+In early 2026, the duo appeared on the Norwegian TV program Hver gang vi møtes, and released the songs Nattevandrer, Ta meg Tilbake, Den fystre song (feat.
+Katastrofe), Her vil er vær (feat.
+Isah), ok Rosa blomst, Jente I fra byn, I natt (feat.
+Hagle), and Nochalant (feat.
+Synne Vo).
+They then later released Moonlight, with German song artist, Leony.
+Then, on the 12th of June, they released How you know.